yiadka/wikistatistics/README.md

 # Wiki Short Trivia
 ## What's this?
 Get the short information with CLI.

-This is a small applicatio that searches Wikipedia based on search keywords and displays an index of relevant articles.
+This is a small application that searches Wikipedia based on search keywords and displays an index of relevant articles.
 ## How to Use
 ```
 cd ~/{your working directory}